 An elective course is any college-level course not required by the major program, but utilized to reach the minimum 120 credit hour requirement for degree completion.
 Elective courses are chosen according to the interest of the student.

 \ With department approval, students may omit MATH 1513 and/or MATH 1713 and begin with MATH 2825.
-"Teachers" or "methods" courses do not count in the major.
-A minor program is not required for this major.

 2024-2025 Physics Check Sheet 2024-2025 Physics 4-Year Plan